 3. Once you enable the appropriate settings, use the Save and Exit option to confirm the changes.

-Before setting up the virtual machine, you need to enable Hyper-V in Windows settings:
+Before setting up the virtual machine, enable Hyper-V in Windows settings:

-1. Open the Windows Start menu, and select the Settings window.
+1. Open the Windows Start menu and search for Control Panel.

 After enabling Hyper-V, create a virtual network switch for the virtual machine to use:

-1. In the Start menu, navigate to the Windows Administrative Tools folder and open Hyper-V Manager.
+1. In the Start menu, search for and open Hyper-V Manager.

-2. Right-click on the name of your system on the left-hand side of the Hyper-V Manager window.
-Select the Virtual Switch Manager option from the drop-down menu.
+2. Right-click the system name on the left-hand side of the window, and select Virtual Switch Manager.

 3. In the Virtual Switch Manager window, select the New virtual network switch option on the left-hand side.
 Set the virtual switch type to External and click Create Virtual Switch.

 4. Enter a name for the new virtual switch.
-In this example, we will be using Ubuntu 20.04.
-Click OK to finish setting up the virtual switch.
+In this example, we will use Ubuntu 24.04.
+Click OK to finish setting it up.

-5. A new window might appear prompting you to apply network changes.
+5. A new window appears prompting you to apply network changes.
+Applying the changes can affect the network connection temporarily.
 Click Yes to confirm.

 Hyper-V offers two options when creating a new virtual machine:

-- You can also manually set up a new virtual machine and install an operating system from your hard drive or external media.
+- Alternatively, manually set up a new virtual machine and install an operating system from your hard drive or external media.

-We will go over the process of installing Ubuntu 20.04 using both options:
+We will go over the process of installing Ubuntu 24.04 using both options.

-1. In the Action drop-down menu, click Quick Create to start the quick create wizard.
+1. In the Action drop-down menu, click Quick Create to start the wizard.

-3. Click More options to set up a name for the new virtual machine and select the Ubuntu 20.04 virtual switch in the Network menu.
+3. Uncheck the Windows secure boot option.
+Click More options to set up a name for the new virtual machine.
+Select the Ubuntu 24.04 virtual switch in the Network menu.

-3. Click Create Virtual Machine to start the setup process.
-Hyper-V will automatically download and install Ubuntu.
+4. Click Create Virtual Machine to start the setup process.
+Hyper-V automatically installs Ubuntu.

-4. Once the installation is done, use the Connect button to start up your virtual machine or the Edit settings… button to change settings.
+5. Once the installation is done, use the Connect button to start your virtual machine or the Edit setting button to change settings.

-1. Before you start setting up a new virtual machine, download the Ubuntu 20.04 installation image from the official Ubuntu website.
+1. Before setting up a new virtual machine, download the Ubuntu 24.04 installation image from the official Ubuntu website.

 2. In the Action drop-down menu, select New and click Virtual Machine.